Bernie Sanders picks a Twitter fight with Everlane’s CEO

 In the latest Twitter battle, Senator Bernie Sanders is taking on Everlane’s CEO.

-After nearly all of Everlane’s customer service workers were fired on Friday, Sanders accused Everlane of using the coronavirus pandemic to “union bust.”
-The customer service team, not incidentally, was in the process of forming a union to improve their working conditions.
+After nearly all of Everlane’s 65-person customer service team were fired on Friday, Sanders accused Everlane of using the coronavirus pandemic to “union bust.”
+The customer service team was in the process of forming a union to improve their working conditions.
+In January, the workers had announced their intention to unionize through the Communications Workers of America, but they still had not been recognized as a collective bargaining unit because a majority of workers had not yet signed union cards.

 In January, Vice reported that the workers, who worked remotely, complained of “low pay, nonexistent benefits, [and] unpredictable scheduling.”
-On Friday, the official Everlane Union Twitter account said much of the 65-person team had been laid off.
+On Friday, the official Everlane Union Twitter account said much of the team had been laid off.

 In a tweet Monday, Sanders called on Everlane to bring the laid-off customer service workers back on payroll and to recognize the Everlane Union.
-It’s unclear how much progress the union had made.
-When I spoke to Everlane about this issue in January, a spokesperson said the union had not yet begun negotiations with management.

 This was the hardest decision we've ever made.
 It's important to know the facts: pic.twitter.com/nTUQzpZNqY